wp-plugins/worpit-admin-dashboard-plugin/readme.txt

 == Changelog ==

+= 1.1.0 =

+* Minimum required version to support [WorpDrive WordPress Backup and Recovery Service](http://worpdrive.com/?src=wpt_readme)
+* Better stability features that also allow for better handling of errors and unexpected plugin output.

 = 1.0.15 =

 * Removes interference from the 'Secure WordPess' plugin when the Worpit plugin initialises due to a request from the Worpit App service.